 Then follows the compiled filter (also known as "filter program" or

-"packet-matching code") as a sequence of BPF instructions in two
+"packet-matching code") as a sequence of BPF instructions in three

 formats: an output of